rhine59/CEMAnsibleTowerIntegration/README.md

 [Ansible Tower View Access](https://fs20atsrv.169.62.229.236.nip.io/) `user1` > `user50` password `alpine-has-acorn-valley`

-## Ansible Tower Configuration - Walkthru Step by Step
+## Ansible Tower Configuration - Walkthru Demo Only

 We will not provide edit access to Ansible Tower here, but rather show you what we have set up to use from CEM.